 DCI Data Centers to build $400m facility in Sydney

-DCI Data Centers has secured development approval for a new AU$400 million data centre in Sydney’s Eastern Creek, which will deliver 36 megawatts (MW) to the region.
+DCI Data Centers has secured development approval for a new AU$400 million data center in Sydney's Eastern Creek, which will deliver 36 megawatts (MW) to the region.

-According to the company, the SYD02 data centre is a purpose-built project, specifically designed for hyperscale cloud, content and managed service providers.
+According to the company, the SYD02 data center is a purpose-built project, specifically designed for hyperscale cloud, content and managed service providers.

 “The team are delighted to have secured this approval which will be a crucial part of our three-stage strategy for this key site,” says DCI chief executive officer Malcolm Roe.

 “We are also very excited to be leading the industry in delivering new cooling technologies to significantly enhance our power utilisation effectiveness and minimise our impact on the environment”.

 DCI selected the Eastern Creek site for its proximity to the city's key data center and connectivity hubs, which means the company can provide lower-latency and direct access to Sydney.

 DCI also notes that its Australian investment will benefit the Australian economy through job creation in construction and operational management of the site.

 In August 2020, the company also announced development approval for its second data center in Adelaide.
 The Adelaide 2 data center is scheduled for service readiness in Q4 2021 and is designed to provide services for defence, government, and secure cloud edge.

 In November 2020, DCI and Inner Range announced a technology partnership that enables Inner Range to fit out DCI's data centers with security management solutions, and such as access control.